borchand/aigs/docs/qd.typ

 Today (September 16th, 2025) we will be playing with evolutionary algorithms, as a way to get ready for quality diversity algorithms.
 Evolutionary algorithms are at their core, extremely intuitive: randomly mutate, see what works, and then further mutate on that.
-Inspired by the frequent bifurcation of species into sexes, we can further mix parts of one good solution with another, combining them to get a new (perhaps even better solution).
+Inspired by the frequent bifurcation of species into two sexes, we can further mix parts of one good solution with another, combining them to get a new (perhaps even better solution).
 You will now:
 1. Select a test function for optimization #footnote[#link(